phenomecentre/nPYc-Toolbox/docs/glossary.rst

 	Sample Batch
 		A collection of :term:`study samples<Study Sample>` (typically 80, to allow formatting onto a 96-well plate with room for :term:`reference samples<reference sample>`) plus some number of :term:`reference samples<Reference Sample>`, prepared and analysed together.

+	Sample Class
+		A descriptor for a specific :term:`sample type<sample type>` :term:`assay role<assay role>` combination, shorthand for ease of reference and plot labels

 	Sampling Event
 		The specific point in time at which a :term:`sample<Study Sample>` was generated.
 One sampling event may produce several equivalent :term:`aliquots<Aliquot>`.
 Note that obtaining samples of blood-plasma and urine from a :term:`participant` at the same time is considered two sampling events, as the biofluids obtained are not interchangeable.